percona/pmm-doc/docs/how-to/configure.md

 - Identify the `agent_id` of the **exporter** Agent Type corresponding to the service you'd like to change.
   - This can be found from the [Inventory](../details/dashboards/dashboard-inventory.md) by clicking on the "Monitoring" column of the service you'd like to change.
 - Set `"mr": "15s"` inside `metrics_resolutions`.
-  - You can use `hr` or `lh` to set high or low resolution respectively.
+  - You can use `hr` or `lh` to change high or low resolution respectively.

 The full example is reported below.